hiddentao/squel/README.md

 [![Build Status](https://secure.travis-ci.org/hiddentao/squel.png)](http://travis-ci.org/hiddentao/squel)

-A simple, well tested SQL query string builder for Javascript.
+A flexible and powerful SQL query string builder for Javascript.

 ## Features

 * Works in node.js and in the browser.
-* Supports the construction of all standard SQL queries: SELECT, UPDATE, INSERT and DELETE.
+* Supports the standard SQL queries: SELECT, UPDATE, INSERT and DELETE.
+* Can be customized to support non-standard queries.
 * Uses method chaining for ease of use.
-* Well tested (~200 tests).
+* Well tested (~230 tests).
-* Small: ~3 KB when minified and gzipped.

 ## Installation